There is a new corporate reality upon us that is driving the need for new pricing models.

 … and lives with the draw backs of this traditional approach.

-In comparison, let’s take a look at examples of how Outcome based pricing can offer a better way to work with your customers and stay ahead of your competitors:
+Let’s take a look at some more detailed examples of outcome based pricing in action to how it can offer a better way to work with your customers and stay ahead of your competitors:

 Lighting Distributor in California